effiesstonem/effiesstonem.github.io/README.md

-# Sociability is hard enough for me
+# Sociability Is Hard Enough For Me

 *Faith F. Fernandes*